 However, you should avoid strenuous activity as well as heavy lifting for up to 6 weeks after their breast reduction to prevent wound breakdown.

-In addition, you will be required to wear a compression garment for the first 6 weeks of breast reduction recovery to reduce swelling.
+In addition, you will be required to wear a compression garment for the first 6 weeks after surgery to reduce swelling.

 Breast Reduction Results

 Immediately after surgery, you should be able to notice your lighter chest with the excess tissue removed.

 You may find that the area feels tight and the breasts seem higher than expected during the first few weeks.
 However, as your body heals, the breasts should settle into their desired position.